Adim Williams

 ADIM WILLIAMS is a prominent Nigerian film director recognized for his involvement in notable Nollywood productions such as Abuja Connection 2 and Abuja Connection 3.

 He worked extensively in the Nollywood film industry since 2002, directing some 28 pictures by the end of 2006.

 His film Joshua was the first Nollywood production ever to be introduced into the American DVD market, released in December 2005.
-He's among the notable movie actor featured in the movie "The Interview".
+He's among the notable movie actors featured in the movie "The Interview".

 Adim Williams is a director and writer, known for Mr. Ibu in London (2004), Crying Angel (2005), and Valentino (2002).